Muniox/Muniox/README.md

-# Hi I'm Paweł a full-stack JavaScript Developer
+# Hi I'm Paweł a Fullstack Developer

 I like coffee, strategy games (e.g. Total War: Warhammer) and I consider myself a treasury of unnecessary knowledge 😏